NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

 the bundle label (the IM does not allow it), if IM 1.14.0.0 or higher is used, the DOI will be able to be included it in the bundle label.

-Obtention of a DOI depends on the archive producer's archiving authority.
+Obtaining a DOI depends on the archive producer's archiving authority.
 If you are producing a NASA SPICE Kernel bundle see the `PDS Citation indications <https://pds.jpl.nasa.gov/datastandards/citing/>`_.
 Note that a DOI will need a landing page, Below are a couple of examples